robertdj/fastrdp/README.md

 # Compilation

-To specify package metadata fastrdp is using the contemporary `pyproject.toml`.
-However, to control the compilation of the C++ code a legacy `setup.py` is used.
+To specify package metadata *fastrdp* is using the contemporary `pyproject.toml`.
+However, to control compilation of the C++ code a legacy `setup.py` is used.

-Execute the following commands to build and install fastrdp
+Execute the following commands to build and install *fastrdp*

 ``` bash
 python setup.py build